sensordeck/atlas-docs/docs/sensor-synchronization.md

 ---

-### Step 2 — Timestamp Correlation and Alignment (DSIL SDK)
+### Step 2 — Timestamp Alignment (DSIL SDK)

 The DSIL SDK builds a **unified time fabric** by:

 - correlating timestamps across sensor data streams
-- aligning sensor data to the Atlas time authority
+- aligning all data to the Atlas time authority
 - normalizing heterogeneous timing domains

 ---

-### Mechanics of Synchronization

-DSIL applies a **dynamic offset model**:

-- raw sensor arrival time
-→ mapped to
+### What “Correction” Means

+Correction does **not** mean modifying sensors.

+Instead:

+- sensors continue operating in their native timing domain
-- Atlas hardware-captured timing event
+- Atlas defines the authoritative system time
+- DSIL aligns each sensor’s data to that time

 This is:

-- **system-level correction**
+- **system-level time alignment**
-- not modification of sensor firmware or clocks
+- not firmware modification
+- not driver replacement

 This ensures compatibility with: